microsoft/onnxruntime/docs/reference/execution-providers/NNAPI-ExecutionProvider.md

 * NNAPI_FLAG_USE_NCHW

    Use NCHW layout in NNAPI EP, this is only available after Android API level 29.
-Please note for now, NNAPI perform worse using NCHW compare to using NHWC.
+Please note for now, NNAPI might perform worse using NCHW compare to using NHWC.

 * NNAPI_FLAG_CPU_DISABLED